ideal-postcodes/postcodes.io/openapi/md/outcode.md

 Returns aggregated information for postcodes grouped by their shared outward code.

-The outward code is the first half of any postcode (3-4 characters and preceded by a space).
+The outward code is the first half of any postcode (3-4 characters and followed by a space).
+E.g. `SW1A` is the outward code for `SW1A 1AA`.